responsibleproblemsolving/energy-usage/README.md

 Location is especially important as the emissions differ based on the country's (and, in the case of the United States, the state's) energy mix.

 #### Energy Mix Information
 We obtained international energy mix data from the [U.S. Energy Information Administration data](https://www.eia.gov/beta/international/data/browser/#/?pa=0000000010000000000000000000000000000000000000000000000000u&c=ruvvvvvfvsujvv1vrvvvvfvvvvvvfvvvou20evvvfvrvvvvvvurs&ct=0&vs=INTL.44-2-AFG-QBTU.A&cy=2016&vo=0&v=H&start=2014&end=2016) for the year 2016.
 Specifically, we looked at the energy consumption of countries worldwide, broken down by energy source.
 For the data points labeled *(s)* (meaning that the value is too small for the number of decimal places shown), we approximated those amounts to 0.
-We also removed the following from consideration: Former Czechoslovakia, Former Serbia and Montenegro, Former U.S.S.R., Former Yugoslavia, Hawaiian Trade Zone, East Germany and West Germany.
+No data was available for, and thus we removed from consideration, the following: Former Czechoslovakia, Former Serbia and Montenegro, Former U.S.S.R., Former Yugoslavia, Hawaiian Trade Zone, East Germany and West Germany.

 Our United States energy mix and emissions data was obtained from the [U.S. Environmental Protection Agency eGRID data](https://www.epa.gov/sites/production/files/2018-02/egrid2016_summarytables.xlsx) for the year 2016.
 We used the *State Resource Mix* section for displaying the energy mix, and the *State Output Emission Rates* section for calculating emissions in the United States.
 We did not use the *otherFossil* data as the values were predominantly 0 (and in cases in which the value was nonzero, it was below 1%).

+As of July 2019, the most recent eGRID data was from the year 2016.
+We elected to use 2016 U.S. E.I.A. data for consistency between the data sources.

 #### Conversion to CO<sub>2</sub>
 Since the international data only contained an energy mix, and no emission data, we used formulas from the [Environmental Protection Agency](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references) and [volker-quaschning.de](https://www.volker-quaschning.de/datserv/CO2-spez/index_e.php) to convert from energy to CO₂ emitted based on which fossil fuel was used.